 Easy Fishtail Braids for Short Hair

-Don’t think that just because you have short hair that you have to miss out on the chic style of a fishtail braid.
+Don’t think that just because you have short hair you have to miss out on the chic style of a fishtail braid.
 There are plenty of options and variations of the regular fishtail braid that can work for short strands.
 If you have a short bob haircut, consider trying a small fishtail braid extending from your hairline back.
 Alternatively, a half-up hairstyle with fishtail braids can look just as fantastic on short strands as it does on long locks.
 If you’re after something a little fancier, however, you can always try a fishtail updo.
 While a fishtail crown style may seem difficult to create, it’s relatively easy in reality.
 The style also makes for an incredible updo on cropped locks.

 How to Fishtail Braid Your Hair

 - When fishtail braiding, be sure to keep pulling the braid tight.
 If it becomes too loose, it may appear messy or fall out.

 - Ensure that you keep your sections even to achieve a neat braid.
 Approximately half an inch of hair is ideal when creating a regular fishtail braid.

 - Fishtail braids tend to work best on second-day hair.
 If your hair is clean, use some texturizing powder to achieve the same grip.